Fire and rescue services

 You must have a valid yellow fever vaccination certificate if you're arriving from an area or country with yellow fever.

-The Australian Government does not set these rules.
-Check your passport's expiry date before you travel.
-If you're not sure it'll be valid for long enough, consider getting a new passport.
+The Australian Government doesn’t make these rules.
+Check your passport’s expiry date before you go.
+If you’re not sure, it’s a good idea to get a new passport.

-Some people may try to trick you into giving them your passport.
+Don’t let anyone trick you into giving it to them.
 Always keep it in a safe place.

-If your passport is lost or stolen, tell the Australian Government as soon as possible:
+If your passport is lost or stolen, tell the Australian Government:

 South African authorities do not accept provisional travel documents if you're transiting through South Africa.
 South African authorities do accept Australian emergency passports.